When looking for reliable Canadian dividend stocks, it’s hard to avoid blue-chip giants that are trading at low valuations.

 A company like Nutrien (TSE:NTR) was one of those no brainer value plays.
 Hitting the mid $30 range during the peak of the March 2020 crash, Canadian investors were happy to scoop this company up at what now looks like a near 70% discount.

-But, does the company still present a unique value opportunity to Canadian investors?
+But, does the company still present a unique value opportunity to investors looking to buy Canadian stocks?
 In the current market conditions, value plays are becoming increasingly hard to find and when we do identify one, it’s best to pounce.

 Lets take a look at how Nutrien is doing, and how I feel Nutrien stock is going to perform moving forward.